 Seychelles is the smallest African state, with only about 84,000 people.
 Its sustainable tourism model remains an example for the rest of the world.
 As the archipelago comes to terms with its water shortage and pollution problems, reliable and sustainable water supply remains as essential as ever.
-If water quality in Seychelles can be improved, the quality of life of residents and tourists—and their future generations—will only become better.
+If the water quality in Seychelles can be improved, the quality of life of residents and tourists—and their future generations—will only become better.

 – Mohammed Khalid